Muhyiddin Yassin: Minister of Home Affairs (2018–2020)

 He was appointed as Malaysian Minister of Home Affairs by Prime Minister Mahathir Mohamad when Pakatan Harapan won the 14th General Election.

 On 22 May 2018, Muhyiddin announced The Home Ministry will review seven laws relating to national security that were no longer suitable in today’s landscape.
 He said these laws were the Printing Presses and Publications Act 1984, Sedition Act 1948, Peaceful Assembly Act 2012, Prevention of Crime Act 1959 (Poca), Security Offences (Special Measures) Act 2012 (Sosma), Prevention of Terrorism Act 2015 (Pota), and mandatory death sentence.

 On 16 to 21 September 2019, Muhyiddin visited the United States to boost security ties.

 Prime Minister (2020–2021)

-On 29 February 2020, a week after the country was thrown into a political crisis, Muhyiddin was appointed Prime Minister by the King of Malaysia, following the abrupt resignation of Mahathir Mohamad five days before.
+In February 2020, Muhyiddin withdrew Bersatu from the ruling coalition, sparking a political crisis.
+On 29 February 2020, a week after the crisis began, Muhyiddin was appointed Prime Minister by the King of Malaysia, following the abrupt resignation of Mahathir Mohamad five days before.
+He did this by crafting a new political coalition including UMNO, the Malaysian Islamic Party, and some smaller Sarawak-based parties.
+This new government was unstable, and the political crisis continued after Muhyiddin's appointment.
 He is the first person appointed to the position while holding both a parliamentary and state seat at the same time.